megatops/bit-peek/README.md

 # Bit Peek for Visual Studio Code

-Bit Peek can display the binary and other forms (hexadecimal, octal, ASCII) of numbers at mouse cursor in a very easy to read format.
+Bit Peek can display various forms (binary, hexadecimal, decimal, octal, ASCII) of numbers on a simple mouse cursor hover action, in a very easy to read format.
 Extension is available on the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dingzhaojie.bit-peek).

 ## Features

+The hover content is highly configurable to suit your needs.
+You can customize what information is displayed in the hover tooltip by changing the following settings:

+- `bit-peek.showBin`: Show binary value.
+(Default: `true`)
+- `bit-peek.registerView`: Show bits in a "register-friendly" mode.
+More information below.
+(Default: `true`)
+- `bit-peek.showHex`: Show hexadecimal value.
+(Default: `true`)
+- `bit-peek.showStr`: Show ASCII string value.
+(Default: `true`)
+- `bit-peek.showDec`: Show decimal value.
+(Default: `true`)
+- `bit-peek.showSize`: Show size in bits/bytes.
+(Default: `true`)
+- `bit-peek.msb0`: Use MSB0 bit numbering (Motorola style).
+More information below.
+(Default: `false`)
+- `bit-peek.forceHex`: Enable 'Force HEX' mode.
+More information below.
+(Default: `false`)

+### 'Reigster Friendly' Mode

-By default, Bit Peek will show bits in an unique "register friendly" mode: all the `0`s will be displayed as `.`, so you can identify the `1`s at a glance.
+In our unqiue "register-friendly" mode, `0` is shown as `.` so you can identify all the `1`s at a glance.
+This setting is inconsequential when `showBin` setting is set to `false`.

 ![](images/hover.png)

-Both the bit representation and numbering style are customizable:

-- `bit-peek.registerView` can switch the `0` style between register friendly and ordinary mode.
-- `bit-peek.msb0` can switch the bit numbering between LSB0 (default) and MSB0 (Motorola style).
+### 'MSB0 (Motorola)' Mode

+See following screenshot for the same number as above.

 ![](images/msb0.png)

+### 'Force HEX' Mode

 Bit Peek will try to identify the base of numbers automatically.
 But if you are analyzing memory dumps, try `Bit Peek: Toggle force HEX mode` command to enforce parsing as hexadecimals:

 ![](images/hexdump.png)

+### UNIX File Permissions

 For octal numbers, Bit Peek will interpret the bits as UNIX file permission when possible: